Electronic patient kiosks upgraded in European MTFs

 |0

-This work, Electronic patient kiosks upgraded in European MTFs, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Electronic patient kiosks upgraded in European MTFs, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT